 dbx manual

 Remember as you go that the default CSS rules apply to all browsers, not just those that support the script.
-But not all rules are default - some are dynamic with state and script support, and we'll talk about those as they arise.
+But not all rules apply by default — some are dynamic with state and script support, and we'll talk about those as they arise.

 Core CSS